developer-program/engineering-track/docs/software-designs/object-oriented-programming.md

 Encapsulation is to put data and the operations using/manipulating the data into the same class.

 - Some of the implementation details are declared as 'private' and hidden from public interface.
-(Some languages like Java makes it very easy to declare private fields, but JavaScript does not have straightforward support on this.)
+(Some languages like Java makes it very easy to declare private fields, but JavaScript did not have straightforward support of it.
+It is now an [experimental feature in Node 12](https://github.com/tc39/proposal-class-fields).)
 - the functionality offered by an instance is only accessed through the public interface.

 ## Exercise 1